MrAbhinavMahajan/RNMovieApp/README.md

 - End users are protected with token validation
 - End users approve the application request token
 - Encryption can be AES with a 256 bits key (token is HS256 signed with a 256 bit key).

+### Zustand (State Management)

+Zustand is a small, fast and scaleable state-management solution for React applications with minimal boilerplate.

 ### MMKV Storage